-3 Questions: Suzanne Corkin on new study of neuroscience's most famous patientJanuary 29th, 2014 in Neuroscience /
+3 Questions: Suzanne Corkin on new study of neuroscience's most famous patientJanuary 29, 2014 by Anne Trafton in Medicine & Health / Neuroscience

 Henry Molaison, the famous amnesic patient better known as "H.M.," was unable to form new long-term memories following brain surgery to treat his epilepsy.
 Scientists who studied his condition made groundbreaking discoveries that revealed how memory works, and before his 2008 death, H.M. and his guardian agreed that his brain would be donated to science.
 One year after his death, H.M.'s brain was sliced into 2,401 70-micron-thick sections for further study.